Highland Papua: Architecture

 Papua is famous for its varieties of traditional houses, one of which is a traditional house called honai.
 Honai is a traditional Papuan house, especially in the mountainous region.
 The basic shape of the honai is a circle with a wooden frame and woven walls and a conical roof made of straw.
-The honai is spread across almost all corners of the Baliem Valley which covers an area of 1,200 square kilometers.
-The distance from the surface of the house to the ceiling is only about 1 meter.
+The honai is spread across almost all corners of the Baliem Valley which covers an area of 1,200 square kilometres.
+The distance from the surface of the house to the ceiling is only about 1 metre.
 Within the honai, there is a fireplace which is located right in the middle.
 The thatched roof and wooden walls of the Honai actually bring cool air inside If the air is too cold, the whole house will be warmed by the smoke from the fireplace.
 For the Dani people, smoke from firewood is no longer unusual for being smoked for a long time.
 As long as the door is still open, oxygen can still flow inside.
-The honai is supported by 4 main poles called heseke, which are stuck in the ground at a certain distance (about 1 meter) so that they are square.
+The honai is supported by 4 main poles called heseke, which are stuck in the ground at a certain distance (about 1 metre) so that they are square.
 In the middle of this main pillar is placed a fireplace called a round wulikin.
 An honai is made in an attic so that it is divided into two rooms, at the top it is called henaepu as a bed and the bottom is called agarowa as a place to rest, tell stories or chat, and eat.
 The upper part of the attic or floor is made of fruit wood and covered with woven lokop wood (a kind of very small bamboo) and can be covered again with straw or dry grass.
 There is usually only one door in the honai, which is small and short so that people come out and enter on all fours.
 To the left or right of the entrance is a door leading to the attic.